 • Research articles must adhere to a format constituting the introduction followed by a brief review of relevant literature, methodology applied (to collect the data), discussion and References, Tables, and Figure Legends.

-• Case studies are accepted with a view to add additional information related to the investigative research that advances in the field of Drug Delivery.
+• Case studies are accepted with a view to adding additional information related to the investigative research that advances in the field of Drug Delivery.

 • It should add value to the main content/article submitted, by providing key insights about the core area.
 Cases reports must be brief and follow a clear format such as Cases and Methods Section (That describe the nature of the clinical issue and the methodology adopt to address it), discussion section that analyzes the case and a Conclusion section that sums up the entire case.